Jaystonian/PowerSupplies/PowerSync/readme.txt

   the 5v power domain of other system boards it is attached to.

   *PCB should be 2oz copper clad or heavier
-  *Ground plane does not have any thermal relief, sorry!